awsdocs/amazon-appstream2-developer-guide/doc_source/tutorial-image-builder-create.md

    Choose **Next**\.

-1. For **Step 2: Configure Image Builder**, configure the image builder by accepting the default values or providing inputs for the following fields:
+1. For **Step 2: Configure Image Builder**, configure the image builder by doing the following:
-**Name**
-Type a unique name identifier for the image builder\.
+   + **Name**: Type a unique name identifier for the image builder\.
-**Display name \(optional\)**
-Type a name to display for the image builder \(maximum of 100 characters\)\.
+   + **Display name \(optional\)**: Type a name to display for the image builder \(maximum of 100 characters\)\.
-**Tags \(optional\)**
-Choose **Add Tag**, and type the key and value for the tag\.
+   + **Tags \(optional\)**: Choose **Add Tag**, and type the key and value for the tag\.
 To add more tags, repeat this step\.
 For more information, see [Tagging Your Amazon AppStream 2\.0 Resources](tagging-basic.md)\.
-**Instance Type**
-Select the instance type for the image builder\.
+   + **Instance Type**: Select the instance type for the image builder\.
 Choose a type that matches the performance requirements of the applications that you plan to install\.
 For more information, see [AppStream 2\.0 Instance Families](instance-types.md)\.
-**Network Access Points \(Optional\)**
-You can create a private link, which is an [interface VPC endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html) \(interface endpoint\), in your virtual private cloud \(VPC\)\.
+   + **Network Access Points \(Optional\)**: You can create a private link, which is an [interface VPC endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html) \(interface endpoint\), in your virtual private cloud \(VPC\)\.
 To start creating the interface endpoint, select **Create PrivateLink**\.
 Selecting this link opens the VPC console\.
 To finish creating the endpoint, follow steps 3 through 6 in *To create an interface endpoint*, in [Creating and Streaming From Interface VPC Endpoints](creating-streaming-from-interface-vpc-endpoints.md)\.

      After you create the interface endpoint, you can use it to keep streaming traffic within your VPC\.
-**AppStream 2\.0 Agent **
-This section displays only if you are not using the latest base image from AWS or a custom image that uses the latest version of the agent\.
+   + **AppStream 2\.0 Agent**: This section displays only if you are not using the latest base image from AWS or a custom image that uses the latest version of the agent\.

      The AppStream 2\.0 agent software runs on your streaming instances, enabling your users to connect to and stream their applications\.
 Starting December 7, 2017, your streaming instances can be automatically updated with the latest AppStream 2\.0 agent software\.
 This capability helps to ensure that your image builder includes the latest features, performance improvements, and security updates that are available from AWS\.

      You can enable automatic updates of the AppStream 2\.0 agent by creating a new image from any base image published by AWS on or after December 7, 2017\.
 If the image that you are launching your image builder from doesn't use the latest version of the AppStream 2\.0 agent, we recommend that you select the option to launch your image builder with the latest agent\.
+   + **IAM role \(Advanced\)**: Optionally, from the **IAM role** list, select an IAM role in your AWS account that can be accessed from the image builder\.
+When you apply an IAM role from your account to an AppStream 2\.0 image builder, you can make AWS API requests from the image builder instance without manually managing AWS credentials\.
+For more information, see [Using an IAM Role to Grant Permissions to Applications and Scripts Running on AppStream 2\.0 Streaming Instances](using-iam-roles-to-grant-permissions-to-applications-scripts-streaming-instances.md)\.

-   Choose **Next**\.
+1. Choose **Next**\.

 1. Do the following:
    + For **Step 3: Configure Network**, choose a virtual private cloud \(VPC\) subnet in which to launch your image builder\.
 Your image builder has access to any of the network resources that are accessible from within this VPC subnet\.